Anam2091/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Basically responsive "adapts" to the whatever screen size it is, doesnt matter what device.
+It uses media querys.
+Adaptive loads the screen size and then it decides which layout to use.
+It needs to detect the screen size first.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first is essentially the layout of mobile comes first in view of the user.
+Desktop first means the opposite, it means desktop screen version first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Basically 62.5% of 16px equals 10px.
+So, this automatically makes the font-size easier to use and equal to 10px.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is made so computers can understand what we are trying to do but in easier terms.
+Basically, its "Less CSS" translated in to the language "CSS" so the computer can actually understand.
+It's almost like translating a regular human language to another person who can then translate it to a third person.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite part would be media querys.
+Least favorite would be mix ins.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.